Game Show Network: 2017–present: Return to "Game Show Network"

 In April 2017, David Goldhill resigned as president of the network after nearly 10 years.
 He was succeeded by Mark Feldman in August 2017.
 Later that year, the network would begin to refer to itself in promos by its full name.
 On October 1, 2018, the network's programming returned to focus on traditional game show formats, culminating in a rebranding that restored the network's full name.

 The network's daily schedule would consist almost entirely of original programming, including new shows such as America Says, Common Knowledge, and People Puzzler.
 In April 2020, Game Show Network premiered Master Minds, a retool of a 2019 original show called Best Ever Trivia Show featuring Jeopardy! champion and host Ken Jennings, and now hosted by Brooke Burns, who hosted the GSN version of The Chase.

 DirecTV's stake in Game Show Network would move to AT&T when it acquired the service in 2015.
 On November 18, 2019, it was announced that Sony had acquired AT&T's 42% stake and thus resumed full ownership of GSN.
 A list of 2020 Nielsen ratings published by Variety indicated that Game Show Network averaged 432,000 viewers in prime time, up 6% from the 2019 average.

 In December 2021, Mark Feldman resigned after four years as Game Show Network president, to join the video game firm Scopely amid the gaming unit sale from Sony.
 He was succeeded by longtime executive John Zaccario.

 On September 7, 2022, Dish Network and Sling TV removed Game Show Network from their lineups, after failing to reach a renewal agreement with owner Sony Pictures Television.
 The network returned to both services on September 27, 2022.

+In April 2026, John Zaccario left Sony Pictures Television after 18 years with the company, with GSN folded into SPT's Game Shows division led by Suzanne Prete.

 Programming

-Current original programming, as of November 2025 includes Bingo Blitz, Tic-Tac-Dough (hosted by Brooke Burns), and Beat the Bridge.
-Reruns of former original shows airing on the network include America Says, Catch 21, Master Minds, Switch, Chain Reaction (both Dylan Lane-hosted incarnations), and Split Second (Higgins version).
+Current original programming, as of September 2026 includes America Says, Bingo Blitz, and Tic-Tac-Dough (hosted by Brooke Burns).
+Reruns of former original shows airing on the network include Catch 21, Master Minds, Switch, Chain Reaction (both Dylan Lane-hosted incarnations), Beat the Bridge, and Split Second (Higgins version).

 In October 2025, the network announced that it was developing a new original game show titled 100 Choices.

-GSN's acquired slate includes Match Game (1973–82 version hosted by Gene Rayburn), Family Feud (hosted by Steve Harvey), Family Feud Favorites, Flip Side, Deal or No Deal (NBC and CNBC versions), Jeopardy! (hosted by Ken Jennings), 25 Words or Less, Cash Cab (hosted by Ben Bailey), Who Wants to Be a Millionaire (original ABC primetime run hosted by Regis Philbin), Press Your Luck (ABC revival hosted by Elizabeth Banks), Wheel of Fortune (hosted by Pat Sajak and Vanna White), The Wall, The Chase (ABC revival hosted by Sara Haines), The Perfect Line, and the 2016 version of The $100,000 Pyramid.
+Game Show Network's acquired slate includes Match Game (1973–82 version hosted by Gene Rayburn), Family Feud (hosted by Steve Harvey), Family Feud Favorites, Flip Side, Deal or No Deal (NBC and CNBC versions), Jeopardy! (hosted by Alex Trebek), 25 Words or Less, Cash Cab (hosted by Ben Bailey), Press Your Luck (ABC revival hosted by Elizabeth Banks), Wheel of Fortune (hosted by Pat Sajak, Ryan Seacrest and Vanna White), The Wall, The Chase (ABC revival hosted by Sara Haines), The Perfect Line, Celebrity Wheel of Fortune (hosted by Pat Sajak and Vanna White), Celebrity Jeopardy! (hosted by Ken Jennings), the 2016 version of The $100,000 Pyramid, and The Floor (hosted by Rob Lowe).